-The minor in Sustainability offers students a focused curriculum that incorporates the social, environmental and economic issues facing sustainability efforts.
 The Minor in Sustainability requires six courses: two core courses and four elective courses.
 The core courses include IDS 206—an introductory team-taught course—and a two-hour Capstone Seminar.
 Students minoring in Sustainability will be required to demonstrate their developing body of knowledge and the integration of that knowledge across fields with an electronic portfolio that will be reviewed by a faculty steering committee.

 1. Twenty-two hours required, including the IDS 206 Foundations team-taught course (see description below) and the 2-credit Capstone Seminar.
 Thus, normally, 4 courses plus the Foundations and Capstone.